 Its distinctive scent aside, depending on the quantity (and most cooks seem to be generous with it), garlic overrides the flavor of other tastes in food.

 We praise its healing properties; some people even eat it raw; they pop those cloves like pills.
 I have even spotted shampoos and remedies made of garlic.
 It is recommended for almost every ailment.
 Just add more garlic.
 Help!

-You see, traditionally, ayurvedic recipes do not have garlic in them.
-Unfortunately, all the new ayurvedic cookbooks seem to override that.
+Traditionally, Ayurvedic recipes do not have garlic in them.
+Unfortunately, all the new Ayurvedic cookbooks seem to override that.

 Garlic Is Not Good for You

-While I will share some awesome discoveries I found when I searched for ‘garlic is not good for you’, this is not a research paper (I am filing this under category Opinions)
+While I will share some awesome discoveries I found when I searched for ‘garlic is not good for you’, but wish there was more research done on the topic.

-Additionally, who can compete against all those ‘garlic is superfood’ posts and articles that are everywhere?
+But who could compete against all those ‘garlic is superfood’ posts and articles that are everywhere?

 Nevertheless, we seem to be on the verge of overconsuming it.